Subtlety and Symbol

 * * *

 Now, how do a few of the authors in issue 273 handle subtlety as an element of style?
 To what extent do they successfully indicate connections within their works without making the mistake of rubbing the reader’s nose in them, what I call “doing the reading for the reader” or “dropping a brick on the reader’s foot”?
 They, too, walk a highwire.

 In “Thicker Than Water,” Sherri Hoffman creates two scenes: in the first, Sawyer is a newcomer to his family; he causes mischief but isn’t punished.
 At the end, he’s punished with his other brothers when they get into more trouble.
 The two “whippings” make an implied connection from which the reader can easily draw the appropriate conclusion about Sawyer’s new standing in the family.

 On the other hand, Gay M. Walker’s “A Whole Lot of Empty” is not subtle at all on the surface; Jillian’s state of mind is described in detail.
 Rather, the subtlety consists in expecting the reader to recognize the story as an allegory.

 There are two keys to the allegory: the endless wars in Asia and the indirect reference to hurricane Katrina.
-The readers must recognize those two clues in order to see Jillian as an allegorical representation of America after Katrina, as a country feeling “a whole lot of empty” and seeking to return to a crossroads where a wrong road was taken.
+The readers must recognize those two clues in order to see Jillian as an allegorical representation of America after Katrina, as a country feeling “a whole lot of empty” and seeking to return to a crossroads where a wrong turning has been taken.